JetBrains/intellij-platform-plugin-template/README.md

 </idea-plugin>
 ```

-You can read more about this file in the [IntelliJ Platform SDK DevGuide][docs:plugin.xml].
+You can read more about this file in the [Plugin Configuration File][docs:plugin.xml] section of our documentation.

 ## Sample code